-South Gloucestershire Council’s code of practice for community safety CCTV sets out how the council and its partners ensure the operation of our CCTV systems comply with the law.
-Our CCTV systems comply with the requirements and principles of the Data Protection Act 1998 and Regulation of Investigatory Powers Act (RIPA) 2000.
+Our code of practice for community safety CCTV sets out how the council and its partners ensure the operation of our CCTV systems comply with the law.
+Our CCTV systems comply with the requirements and principles of the Data Protection Act 2018 and Regulation of Investigatory Powers Act (RIPA) 2000.

 Metrobus Rapid Transit Scheme

-From early 2018 we will be expanding our community safety CCTV to support the Metrobus rapid transit scheme.
+Our community safety CCTV has now been expanded to support the Metrobus rapid transit scheme.

-Cameras will be installed at Metrobus stops in Bristol, North Somerset and South Gloucestershire to ensure the safety and security of passengers using the facilities.
+Cameras have been installed at Metrobus stops in Bristol, North Somerset and South Gloucestershire to ensure the safety and security of passengers using the facilities.
 Good quality evidence collection protects the safety of our communities, and supports our overarching aim to keep South Gloucestershire a great place to live and work.